wnet-ieg-2/pbs-check-dma/README.md

 # PBS Check DMA

-PBS Check DMA is a plugin to to check if a visitor is physically in the DMA of a PBS station
+PBS Check DMA is a WordPress plugin geo-filter specific PBS-hosted videos to visitors who are physically located within the DMA of a PBS station.

 ## Contents